DrinkingWater64/ARTemplate/readme.md

 Right click in the asset browser `Create -> ScriptableObjects -> PrefabIconData`.
 In the new created object.
 Put the game object you want to spawn in `Prefab` field and the corresponding Icon in the `Icon` field.
-Have a empty game object which will be the spawn manager.
+Have an empty game object which will be the spawn manager.
 Attach the script `SpawnManager.cs` in this game object or use the `ObjectSpawnerManager` prefab.
 This will handle all the spawning functionalities.
 In the script, add the new scriptable object you made to list of SpawnManager.